VineethKarjala/POCD-risk-prediction/README.md

 The repository includes a `app.py` file that provides a simple UI for making predictions.

 ### Features:
-✔ Upload a CSV file with patient records
+- Upload a CSV file with patient records
-✔ OR manually enter patient details
-✔ Automatic preprocessing and feature alignment
-✔ POCD risk score output
+- POCD risk score output
-✔ Download predictions as CSV